SA Health Palliative Care Project

 Oncologist has extremely bad communication and is very uncomfortable discussing death and dying.
 Oncologist is...
 Continue reading

-by Virginia Summers, 9 months ago
+by Virginia Summers, over 2 years ago

 My aunty was a fierily independant elderly lady with cerebral palsy, she resisted being admitted anywhere.
 However she knew when it was time to go.
 So Aunty Shirley was admitted to Daws House Hostel...... in my opinion this is what palliative care should be like.
 Firstly ample car parking out the front, so drop in for 10 mins or stay the day (no carpark, no long walks, do fees), next, it was like a home, so she left her home, for another home, she was not in a cold clinical no character room.
 This is what for me palliative care...
 Continue reading

-by John Arthur, 9 months ago
+by John Arthur, over 2 years ago

 My late wife suffered a dibilitating illness over a 2-3 year period.
 In the last 12 months of her life we received some help via Palliative Care, but we had to work hard to get it.
 When we finally did, the care was excellent and we were very grateful.
 After my wife passed away I was offered some councilling for my grief, but unfortunatley this amounted to one session only.
 I appreciated this very much at a very difficult time.
 Even though I was offered more, nothing ever eventuated and I was left to my own devices.
 I certainly could...
 Continue reading

-by Brian Clements, 9 months ago
+by Brian Clements, over 2 years ago

 My wife was taken into plaintive care last January at the brand new Palliative Care Unit at Modbury Hospital after a somewhat traumatic experience at another local hospital the previous month.